Now all the Christmas presents have been unwrapped, are there hidden fire related dangers lurking in your children’s bedrooms?

 DON’T put drinks or other liquids on or near electric appliances.
 After bathing or showering children should be fully dry before using an electrical device.
 Water and electricity are a lethal combination.

 Here at Firechief, we want you to feel safe.
-Our mission is to work hard every day to protect lives and property from fire by providing a range of fire safety products that can be trusted to perform when the heat is on.
+Our mission is to work hard every day to protect lives and property from fire by providing a range of fire safety products and checklists that can be trusted to perform when the heat is on.